htgoebel/pysource-spellchecker/README.txt

-`pysource-spellchecker` extracts all strings (including unicode strings) and comments and passes them to the `enchant` spell checker.
+`pysource-spellchecker` extracts all strings (including unicode strings) and comments and passes them to the `enchant` spellchecker.

 Usage